How to Make Your Website Accessible and Compliant

 - Applying the same content guidelines to social media and email for broad digital improvements.

-Over time, court rulings and memos from the Department of Justice indicated that the ADA also applied to the services that business offer online with their websites, especially if that business also has a brick-and-mortar location.
+Over time, court rulings and memos from the Department of Justice indicated that the ADA also applied to the services businesses offer online with their websites, especially if that business also has a brick-and-mortar location.
 When the average American business takes a look at accessibility compliance, this is the primary law that’s discussed.
-However, it’s also important to note that states may have their own accessibility requirements through individual laws.
-Industry associations and standards groups may also recommend accessibility practices.

 Are There Different Requirements for Government-Related Accessibility?